koneeb/data_mining_ex3/code/data_mining_ex3.md

 water is in the air.

-It can be seen from the plot below that as the average specific humidity rises, the predicted number of dengue cases also rises until it flatten outs as the average specific humidity approaches 19 grams of water per kilogram of air for the week.
+It can be seen from the plot below that as the average specific humidity rises beyond 15 grams of water per kilogram of air for the week, the predicted number of dengue cases also rises until it flattens out as the average specific humidity approaches 19 grams of water per kilogram of air for the week.

 ![](data_mining_ex3_files/figure-markdown_strict/unnamed-chunk-8-1.png)